marinednadude/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP-/NOAA-PMEL-OME-Kelly-Metazoan-16S-PCR-Protocol-BeBOP.md

 **Step-by-Step Instructions:**

-*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
+*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.*

 1. Set out primers and positive control to thaw.
 2. Vortex and spin down thawed positive control, primers, and nuclease-free water.
 Then tap/flick AmpliTaq rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
-3. Pool reagents to make final master mix, as denoted in the reagent mixture table.
+3. Pool reagents to make the final master mix, as denoted in the reagent mixture table.
 4. Set out the template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2 μL DNA template to each well (See [Kelly Metazoan 16S PCR Draft Protocol Sheet](https://docs.google.com/spreadsheets/d/1zDpYj6jRlBZoxFoM1SQtEGYNXPSSJeQZxYnR57Z5iyU/edit#gid=1701210116)), but reserve two wells for the positive control and a no template control (NTC).
-7. To one well each, add 2 μL of the positive control and 2 μL of nuclease-free water for the NTC.
+7. To one well, add 2 μL of the positive control.
+To another well, add 2 μL of nuclease-free water for the NTC.
 8. Seal the PCR plate with foil.
-9. Spin down the plate, and then transport in cooler blocks before placing in the thermocycler.
+9. Spin down the plate, and then transport it in cooler blocks before placing it in the thermocycler.
 10. Run thermocycler protocol.

 ### Quality Control

 1. Plates should be removed from the thermocycler after the run completes and stored at 4°C until run on a gel.
 Storing the PCR product at -20˚C is ideal for 1-6 months, while -80˚C is ideal for long-term storage.
 2. Run gel visualization to confirm successful PCR.
-[NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP pending]
+[NOAA-PMEL-OME-Gel-Electrophoresis-Protocol](https://github.com/HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/blob/main/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md)

 #### Positive Control
 A positive control is used in every PCR run to verify the success of the PCR reaction.
 2μL of positive control diluted to 10^3 copies/µL is used in place of template DNA.
 One well per plate is allotted for the positive control.
 The positive control used for Kelly Metazoan 16S is the extinct Dodo (*Raphus cucullatus*) native to Mauritius.
 The reference sequence used to develop the positive control sequence can be found on GenBank: [Accession KX902236.1](https://www.ncbi.nlm.nih.gov/nuccore/KX902236.1)